jessecdaniels/cooldads/README.md

 ## Roadmap
     1. Clean up some of the repitation in the CSS.
     2. A Cool Dad needs a beer.
 Create random beer or brewery generator.
     3. A Cool Dad needs to watch his sodium.
-Grab a low sodium Trader Joes items via CSV file I have.
+Grab a low sodium Trader Joes items via CSV.

 ## *Acknowledgements*
     1. The Official [National Fatherhood Initiative!](https://www.fatherhood.org/) Website